kumahq/kuma-website/app/_src/policies/external-services.md

   address: zone-2.httpbin.org:80
 ```

-In this example, when [locality aware load balancing](/docs/{{ page.version }}/policies/locality-aware) is enabled, if the service in zone-1 is trying to set connection with
+In this example, when [locality aware load balancing](/docs/{{ page.version }}/policies/locality-aware) is enabled, if the service in the `zone-1` is trying to set connection with
 `httpbin.mesh` it will be redirected to `zone-1.httpbin.org:80`.
-Whereas the same request from zone-2 will be redirected to `zone-2.httpbin.org:80`.
+Whereas the same request from the `zone-2` will be redirected to `zone-2.httpbin.org:80`.

+{% warning %}
+If `ZoneEgress` is enabled, there is a limitation that prevents the behavior described above from working.
+The control-plane replaces the external service's address in the remote zone with the IP address of `ZoneEgress`.
+This causes a problem because Envoy does not support a cluster that use both DNS and IP addresses as endpoints definition.
+{% endwarning %}

 ### External Services and ZoneEgress